 SID’s Pooja Rangaprasad will serve as the moderator.

-The Civil Society Financing for Development Group is a broad platform of several hundreds of civil society organizations, networks and federations from around the world, including the Women’s Working Group on FfD.
+The Civil Society Financing for Development Group is a broad platform of several hundreds of civil society organisations, networks and federations from around the world, including the Women’s Working Group on FfD.
 The Group followed closely the FfD process since its origins, facilitated civil society’s contribution to the Third International Conference on FfD, and continues to provide a facilitation mechanism for the collective expression of civil society in the FfD Follow-up process.

 To learn more, visit the Civil Society FfD Group website.#